1994 Liga Perdana

-The 1994 Liga Perdana season was the inaugural season of the Liga Perdana, a newly-created professional football league in Malaysia.
-A total of 16 teams participated in the league with 14 teams from Malaysia, along with Singapore and Brunei.
+The 1994 Liga Perdana was the inaugural season of the Liga Perdana, a professional football league in Malaysia.
+A total of 16 teams participated in the league, 14 from Malaysia, along with Singapore and Brunei.
 It was also the last season that a Singapore-based team played in the Malaysian league until a return with LionsXII in 2012.

 The season kicked off in 1994.
 Singapore dominated the season and ended up winning the title, ahead of Kedah and Sarawak, while Brunei finished last.